Ovulation Pain & Endometriosis: Symptoms, Treatment

 The ovaries are the female reproductive organs that produce eggs through a process called ovulation.
-Ovulation pain occurs in many women due to high estrogen levels and is caused by the breakdown of endometrial tissue surrounding the uterus.
+Ovulation pain occurs in many women due to high estrogen levels and is caused by the breakdown of the uterus’s endometrial tissue.
 If this tissue is left behind on the ovaries, it can cause a condition called adhesions that attach various organs to each other.

-Painful chocolate cysts ( non-cancerous cysts that typically form deep within the ovaries) can develop on the ovaries and fallopian tubes due to these scars and can cause more severe pain during ovulation.
+Painful chocolate cysts ( non-cancerous cysts that typically form deep within the ovaries) can develop on the ovaries and fallopian tubes due to these scars.
+They can cause more severe pain during ovulation.

 If you experience painful ovulation, you should consider visiting your health care provider.